What is a Certified Check?

-A certified check is a check where the bank of the account holder certifies the check and provides assurance with respect to the availability of balance in the holder’s account.
+A certified check is a check where the account holder’s bank certifies the check and provides assurance concerning the availability of balance in the holder’s account.

-It is a check issued by the account holder with confirmation of the bank for the availability of the bank balance.
+It is a check issued by the account holder with confirmation from the bank for the availability of the bank balance.
 If a certified check is issued, the bank sets aside the specified balance in the account to honor the payment.
-Certified Check is predominantly used to check the account holder’s creditworthiness and make sure that the check doesn’t bounce due to the non-availability of balance.
+A certified check is predominantly used to check the account holder’s creditworthiness and ensure that the check doesn’t bounce due to the non-availability of the balance.
 In addition, it prevents the risk of non-payment as the amount is parked separately.
-It is usually issued when the transaction involves a big sum of money.
+It is usually issued when the transaction involves a significant sum of money.
 Once a certified check is issued, the stop payment is not possible.

-A certified check comes with a cost as the bank makes the transaction secured.
-In banking terminology, it is called an “Official check”.
-It comes with the cost of $10-$15, it varies from bank to bank, some bank charges higher than this, and some even provide the check at zero charges.
+A certified check comes at a cost as the bank secures the transaction.
+In banking terminology, it is called an “Official check.”
+It comes with a cost of $10-$15; it varies from bank to bank; some bank charges higher than this, and some even provide the check at zero charges.
 It depends on the bank and customer relationship and the varying bank charges.

 How to get it?

-To get this, the account holder should check with the bank first to make sure that they provide the service of issuing a certified check.
+To get this, the account holder should check with the bank first to ensure that they provide the service of issuing a certified check.
 On confirmation from the bank, the account holder should draw a personal check in favor of the recipient and visit the bank to certify the check.
-On visiting the bank, the bank official will verify the bank balance and mark it certified.
+The bank official will verify the bank balance and mark it certified upon visiting the bank.
 This process will involve some fees, as mentioned above.

-A check is not a cash payment; it is an assurance to pay from the bank account.
-There are always chances for non-availability of funds in the issuer bank account, and the check can bounce.
+A check is not a cash payment but an assurance to pay from the bank account.
+There are always chances for non-availability of funds in the issuer’s bank account, and the check can bounce.
 To avoid this risk, it is issued where the specified amount will be parked separately in the account on the issuance of a check.
 The bank will issue this only after verifying the account balance.
-It is used when a large value of money transaction happens to secure the payment. (e.g.) Payment for purchase of any asset like house, car, etc., or settlement of any debt.
+It is used when a significant value of money transaction happens to secure the payment. (e.g.) Payment for purchasing any asset like a house, car, etc., or settlement of any debt.

 Avoiding Certified Check Scams